 Counsel will be provided with a list of the prospective jurors prior to the commencement of trial.
+This list is typically available three days before the start of the trial.
 Counsel can contact the Jury Commissioner in the Clerk's Office to obtain the juror questionnaire forms.
+Background information is contained in juror questionnaire forms which are on file in the Clerk's Office.
+Counsel should examine these questionnaires prior to the commencement of trial.
+Counsel may inquire regarding any omission in a juror's answer to the juror questionnaire or regarding information contained in the juror questionnaire.

 Additionally, each prospective juror will be assigned a seat number and given a corresponding index card.
 During jury selection, counsel shall refer to prospective jurors by that seat number and not by name.

-In most cases, eight (8) prospective jurors will be seated in the jury box.
+In most cases, eight (8) prospective jurors will be seated in the jury box and all 8 will be voting jurors.
+In other words, no alternate jurors will be designated.
 Pursuant to Fed.
 R. Civ.
-P. 48, unless the parties stipulate otherwise, the verdict shall be unanimous and by a jury of at least six (6) members.
+P. 48, unless the parties stipulate otherwise, the verdict shall be unanimous and be by a jury of at least six (6) members.
 The Court generally will assign four (4) peremptory challenges to each side.